 - As a cough syrup

-Star anise is compatible with fennel, chili, coriander, lime zest, Szechuan pepper, lemongrass, pepper, cinnamon, cloves and ginger.
+Badian is compatible with fennel, chili, coriander, lime zest, Szechuan pepper, lemongrass, pepper, cinnamon, cloves, and ginger.
 It goes well with the salty, spicy taste of soy sauce.

-Extra tip: Star anise raises the sweet aroma of pumpkin, carrots and leeks.
-Try it.
+Extra tip: This spice raises the sweet aroma of pumpkin, carrots, and leeks.
+Please try it.

 The plant of the staranise belongs to the family of the Illiaceae family (in Latin Illiaceae), a far-known of the magnolia plants.
 The evergreen tree is about 10-20 m tall and has white bark.
 Its leaves are similar to the magnolia about 15 cm long and 5 cm wide.
 It has white, yellow to pink flowers with a size of 1 cm.
 From the flowers arise eight bellow capsules that burst in a star shape when ripe.